vpassanisi/Golang-TodoList-API/README.md

 possible here with a redis black list for revoked tokens.
 You would need to make sure to delete the black listed tokens from the list after they expire.

-It needs response safety headers, cors middleware, and request rate limiter.
+It needs a request rate limiter.